RowenaRavenclawWithExtraClaws/twitch-stream-stats/README.md

 ## Features

 - Sign in using Twitch account.
-- Display some stream stats and insights.
+- Display some stream stats and insights:
+  - Total amount of streams per game.
+  - Highest viewer count stream per game.
+  - Median amount of viewers for all streams.
+  - Streams with an odd number of viewers.
+  - Streams with an even number of viewers.
+  - List of top 100 streams that can be sorted ascending & descending.
+  - Streams with the same amount of viewers.

 ## Project folders